Table of Contents

 Whether your battery is temporarily drained of power or truly dead, there are a few ways to get your car back on the road.
 The most important step is learning how before you’re stuck on the side of the road.

-The most common method is to use a set of jumper cables and another car’s battery to give yours the charge it needs to get started.
-Or if you keep a portable jump-starter in your car, you may be able to give your battery a needed boost without anyone else’s help.
-And if you drive a car with a manual transmission, it might be possible to “pop the clutch” or “push-start” the car.
+The most common method is to use a set of jumper cables and another car’s battery to give your car the charge it needs to get started.
+If you keep a portable jump-starter in your car, you may be able to give your battery a needed boost without anyone else’s help.
+And if you drive a car with a manual transmission, it might be possible to pop the clutch or push-start the car.

 By the way, it helps if you have a good battery without a lot of corrosion on the posts.
-(A 12-volt battery typically lasts around six years.
-Batteries can deteriorate faster if you don’t drive much.)
+A 12-volt battery typically lasts around three to five years.
+Batteries can deteriorate faster if you don’t drive often.
 You may want to make checking the battery part of your routine to help save money on car maintenance.

 Recommended: How Much Does Insurance Go Up After an Accident?